 For beginners or kids, you can hike around the entire rim of Tallulah Gorge.
 These North and South Rim trails are easy hikes.
 You’ll have ten different overlooks into the gorge, including the spectacular Overlook #3 which has a direct view of L’eau D’or (pronounced Ladore) Falls.
 The South Rim’s best overlook is #6 with a view directly down the length of the entire gorge. #6 also features a great place to picnic with the family.

 If you’re looking for a tougher hike, then brave the 1,099 stairs it takes to reach the Hurricane Falls suspension bridge.
-The trek down isn’t for the faint of heart, but give you an awe-inspiring walk across the top of Hurricane Falls.
+The trek down isn’t for the faint of heart, but it gives you an awe-inspiring walk across the top of Hurricane Falls.
 Standing directly over the falls can be a deafening experience if there has been recent rain or you’re there on one of the water release weekends.
-These water release weekends are a great time to visit because the river is fuller and rafters might be braving the river too!
+These water release weekends are a great time to visit because the river is fuller, and rafters might be braving the river too!

 Camping at Tallulah Gorge is a great way to stay in the area to explore the gorge and all of the other natural wonders of Northern Georgia!